-3.4.2 Comparison of cloud droplet size distribution between 2-960 μm from both aircraft peaked around 10 μm, as shown in Figure 15.
-That is because the potential effects of cloud elements' shattering on the probe measurements were considered similarly for the HALO-deployed CCP and NIXE instruments.
-On the G1, the CDP and FCDP had a more significant difference in the size range less than 8 μm, although both of them peaked between 10-20 μm.
+3.4.2 Comparison of cloud droplet size distribution between 2 and 960 μm from both aircraft

+Comparing the cloud probes from the G1 and HALO, the size distributions from the HALO CCP and NIXE-CAPS probes are in remarkably good agreement between 2 and 960 μ m, and both peaked around 10 μ m, as shown in Fig. 15.
+That is because the potential effects of cloud elements shattering on the probe measurements were considered similarly for the HALO-deployed CCP and NIXE instruments.
+On the G1, the CDP and FCDP had a more significant difference in the size range of less than 8 μ m, although both of them peaked between 10 and 20 μ m.
 The difference between the G1 CDP and FCDP is mainly due to the data post-processing.
-The G1 CDP used an old data acquisition system from the Science engineering Associates, which limited its capability to store the particle-by-particle (PBP) data for further processing.
-CDP had placed an 800-μm-diameter pinhole in front of the sizing detector to minimize the coincidence up to 1850 cm-3.
-On the other side, FCDP was equipped with new electronics and PBP data was locally stored in a flash drive onboard the Linux machine.
-For the G1 flights, a constant probe-dependent adjustment factor was applied to FCDP to adjust the coincidence further.
+The G1 CDP used an old data acquisition system from Science Engineering Associates, which limited its capability to store the particle-by-particle (PBP) data for further processing.
+The CDP had placed an 800 μ m diameter pinhole in front of the sizing detector to minimize the coincidence up to 1850 cm-3.
+On the other side, the FCDP was equipped with new electronics, and PBP data were locally stored in a flash drive aboard the Linux machine.
+For the G1 flights, a constant probe-dependent adjustment factor was applied to FCDP to adjust the coincidence further in the final data product.
 The G1 CDP and FCDP operated with a redesigned probe tip to minimize the shattering effect.
 An additional algorithm was applied to the FCDP data to eliminate particles with short interarrival times.